By By Susan P. Joyce

 As "they" say, "what goes around, comes around," and paying forward to help others really does seem to payoff.
 Help others for that reason, if for no other.

 Sadly, being polite and using good personal etiquette will help you stand out from the crowd of unknowing or thoughtless people.
 A thank you note sent to anyone you interview with (including the HR person as well as the hiring manager and any other staff members you met with) will be an important differentiator.

 You may not lose an opportunity if you don’t write those thank you notes, but writing them will be an extra "nice" thing about you that may tip the scales in your direction.
 According to the experts, fewer than 5% of people do send out thank you notes, so you can see how much it will stand out.

 And, strangely, one of the most effective thank you notes you can send is a thank you note after you've received the thanks-but-no-thanks rejection letter.
-I wrote an article about that, Turning Rejection into Opportunity in 2004, and it seems even more true today.
+I wrote an article about that, Turning Rejection into Opportunity in 2004 (most recent update is 2017), and it seems even more true today.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.